void-linux/void-packages/Manual.md

 - `XBPS_WORDSIZE` The machine's word size in bits (32 or 64).

+- `XBPS_NEED_ATOMIC` The machine for some packages needs to link against libatomic.

 - `XBPS_SRCDISTDIR` Full path to where the `source distfiles` are stored, i.e `$XBPS_HOSTDIR/sources`.

 - `XBPS_SRCPKGDIR` Full path to the `srcpkgs` directory.